 - Video content gets higher placement in nearly every social network feed these days, as they are all trying to push video uploaded directly to their site (i.e. not posting a YouTube link that plays withinn a Facebook status).
 Take advantage of this!

-Instead of posting a link to my campaign on Facebook in my launch status (which you can view here) I uploaded the video directly to Facebook, made a long status and tagged everyone involved in making the album, and included a link in the bottom.
+Instead of posting a link to my campaign on Facebook, I uploaded the video directly to Facebook, made a long status and tagged everyone involved in making the album, and included a link in the bottom.
 Tagging folks involved in the album is not spammy – it will show on their profile and this helps get the post more views/engagement.